Rocket Money vs. Quicken Simplifi [2024]: Which is the Better Budgeting Tool?

 • Track your net worth

-When you should choose Simplifi
+When you should choose Quicken Simplifi

-You should choose Simplifi if you want a simple, easy-to-use way to track your spending and build and follow a budget.
-Simplifi is a strong contender when you want robust categorization features and feel that Rocket Money lacks on this front despite its advanced features.
+You should choose Quicken Simplifi if you want a simple, easy-to-use way to track your spending and build and follow a budget.
+Quicken Simplifi is a strong contender when you want robust categorization features and feel that Rocket Money lacks on this front despite its advanced features.

-Overall, Simplifi helps you:
+Overall, Quicken Simplifi helps you:

 • Set savings goals